Quantum transport through MoS$_2$ constrictions defined by photodoping: Conclusion

 In summary, we present a technique to fabricate mesoscopic devices based on MoS$_2$ encapsulated by hBN using an entirely dry transfer process, contacting the MoS$_2$ using few-layer graphene and adjusting the charge carrier concentration using photodoping.
 By transferring only a single FLG flake to fabricate a large number of contacts to the MoS$_2$, we reduced the complexity of the required van-der-Waals heterostructure significantly.
-Similar to remote doping in 2DEGs, we are able to adjust the doping level in MoS$_2$, while preserving a ``high'' charge carrier mobility, resulting in metallic transport at low temperatures.
-By using metal shadow masks combined with photodoping, we demonstrate a way to produce complex doping profiles on a scale close to the diffraction limit, allowing to observe size quantization effects in MoS$_2$.
-In low temperature transport measurements, we reproducibly observe signatures of quantized conductance in MoS$_2$ constrictions.
-Even though gaining precise control over the exact confinement potential proves still to be difficult, our simulations suggest that the shadow masking technique can prove useful to generate smooth and long-lasting doping profiles in van-der-Waals heterostructures.
-This technique could pave the way towards the fabrication of other mesoscopic devices in TMDCs, such as for example Aharonov-Bohm rings or antidot lattices, which are difficult to realize using electrostatic gating.\\
+Similar to remote doping in 2DEGs, we are able to adjust the doping level in MoS$_2$, while preserving the charge carrier mobility, resulting in metallic transport at low temperatures.
+By using metal shadow masks combined with photodoping, we demonstrate a way to produce complex doping profiles on a scale close to the diffraction limit, allowing to observe quantum transport in MoS$_2$ constrictions.
+In low temperature transport measurements, we reproducibly observe signatures of quantum confinement effects in MoS$_2$ constrictions.
+Even though gaining precise control over the exact confinement potential proves still to be difficult, our simulations and measurements show that the shadow masking technique can prove useful to generate smooth and long-lasting doping profiles in van-der-Waals heterostructures although most likely the lateral size of structures induced by photodoping is limited by the diffraction limit.
+This technique could pave the way towards the fabrication of more complex mesoscopic devices in TMDCs, such as for example Aharonov-Bohm rings or antidot lattices, which are difficult to realize using electrostatic gating.